danstn/puntvim/README.md

 ### OS X

 Make sure you have `boot2docker` to be able to run this container.
 For auto loading export docker env variables in your shell rc file.
+Run `boot2docker up` to start a VM for Docker (each per shell session).

 ## Getting the container